 Exhausted parenting means you stare through your kid when they ask for one more snack.

 It means you begrudgingly drag your ass to the bathroom when their little bums need a wipe.

 It means sometimes you’re enthusiasm is lacking when something exciting happens in their world.

 It means you release an exasperated “WHAT!” when you’ve heard ‘mom’ for 3 minutes straight.

 Yet somehow, you manage to summon the strength inside, to show up when you know

 Even if it means sacrificing your needs.

-Despite this soul jerking exhaustion, you can begin to see how much you’re doing for your children.
-You’re always finding a way to be better for your kids, and THAT is the true beauty of parenting with exhaustion.
+Despite this unyielding exhaustion, you can give yourself permission to see how much you do for your children, every day.
+You always find a way to be better for your kids, and THAT is the true beauty of parenting with exhaustion.